marcolumia/Vagrant-Server/README.md

-# Vagrant-Server
+# Vagrant Virtualbox Server

-Vagrant setup I use for my projects
+Vagrant setup I use for my projects.
+I've taken ideas from Laravel homestead to create my VagrantFile.